VicSwain/BootCampA/13-ORM/01-Activities/20-Stu_Instance-Method/README.md

 # 🏗️ Create a Custom Instance Method

-Work with a partner to implement the following user story:
+Work with a group to implement the following user story:

 * As a user, I want to log in to my account with my password.

 * As a developer, I want to allow a user to log in to their account securely so that their password information isn't compromised.

 ## Acceptance Criteria